 The Marquette University Graduate School usually offers two periods of intensive research, reflection and writing each year for doctoral students writing their dissertations.

 Comments from previous doctoral students indicate that one of the biggest challenges to completing a dissertation is simply finding dedicated time, absent from distractions and interruptions, to make progress.
 Our Dissertation Boot Camps provide a dedicated time and location for students to come together and work toward the completion of their dissertations.

 Faculty facilitators are available throughout the week to monitor progress and offer suggestions.
 Each dissertator is assigned a facilitator with whom they meet daily.

 The boot camp runs from 8:30 a.m. - 5:00 p.m.
 Monday through Friday.
-Boot camps are typically scheduled in January just prior to the start of second semester, in late May or early June, and again in early August.
+Boot camps are typically scheduled in January just prior to the start of second semester or early June.
 Comments from past boot camp attendees indicate that the boot camp can cut six to twelve months off of the time necessary to complete a dissertation, and in some cases students have said that they would not have completed their dissertation if not for the boot camp.